Our directors, managers, and advisors are committed to saving America's heirloom seeds.

-Rowen is a seed saver, farmer and educator.
+Rowen is a seed saver, farmer, and educator.
 She is from the Mohawk community of Akwesasne and curates an extensive collection of rare northeast native seeds.
-Rowen is co-founder of the Sierra Seeds Cooperative.
+Rowen is a co-founder of the Sierra Seeds Cooperative.

 Mike Bollinger has a long connection with Seed Savers Exchange.
 He has served as a member of SSE's garden crew and contracted as a seed producer.
 For more than a decade, he has collaborated as the primary producer of transplants for the SSE plant sales with his wife Katie through their certified organic farm, River Root Farm.
 As co-founder of an agricultural solutions company Mike has also provided support to SSE on greenhouse design and organic production practices.
 Mike not only has a practical understanding of organic and sustainable growing practices, but he has also dedicated years of service as an active member on the board of directors for organizations focusing on farmer education services and local and regional food systems.

 Lynne is a Certified Public Accountant who was born and raised in the Decorah, Iowa area.
 She received her B.A. from Upper Iowa University.
 Lynne joined SSE as the chief financial officer in 2011, serving both as corporate treasurer and chief accountant.

 Meredith joins Seed Savers Exchange with more than 10 years of communications experience.
 Starting her career in New York City publishing, Meredith has a passion for storytelling and mission-driven work.
 With fond memories of visiting Seed Savers Exchange Heritage Farm while growing up in Decorah, she is excited to cultivate a new connection with the land and community.